“One and done” should be a phrase that online retailers avoid like the plague.

 Treat customers the way you want to be treated

 Developing customer loyalty isn’t easy, and sometimes it takes little more than one negative experience to shatter it.
-However, upping your repeat purchaser count doesn’t have to be an overwhelming battle.
+However, upping your repeat customers count doesn’t have to be an overwhelming battle.
 All it takes is spending a little less time acquiring new customers and spending a little more time nurturing the ones you already have.

 While these are three rock-solid strategies to get started with, there are endless ways to surprise and delight your customers so that they keep coming back for more.
 From friendly notes to surprise coupons and relatable content, the key to keeping customers close is bringing humanity to everything you do.